 An example would be when included in a list of contacts where your input is requested.
 This is a great way to subtlety market, with a targeted signature, to that specific group who may not know about your business or what you do.

 10. Formal vs. informal name

 You can also set up signatures that have your formal name and an informal version to set a comfort zone with the other party, such as Elizabeth Jones vs. Lizzy.

 Formalities are in place for a reason, especially in business communications, as they are a sign of professionalism and respect.

 Leave an impression

-By setting up your email signatures in Office 365, and using the My Templates functionality to supplement that, your signatures can easily display your important contact information to everyone you email.
+By setting up your email signatures in Microsoft 365, and using the My Templates functionality to supplement that, your signatures can easily display your important contact information to everyone you email.

 Keep in mind that your signature will leave an impression about what it will be like to do business with you.
 Proofread, update often and choose your words and formatting wisely.